 As the place where we lay our heads every night, the bedroom is an easy place to start when it comes to improving our sleep.
 From a soothing colour scheme, to the role of Feng Shui and symmetry, there are several design features to consider creating a bedroom environment for optimal sleep.

-Ahead of DIY season and given we’re all spending more time at home, Tempur Sleep Expert and chartered psychologist Suzy Reading has compiled a guide on how to rework a bedroom for better sleep.
+Ahead of DIY season and given we’re all spending more time at home, Tempur Sleep Expert and chartered psychologist Suzy Reading has compiled a guide on how to rework a bedroom for better sleep, including the best bedroom color ideas for a restful scheme.

 'The bedroom is the ideal place to start when considering how to improve our sleep environment,' says Suzy.
 'It sounds simple, but without careful consideration, a bedroom can inhibit good sleep.
 Loud, brash colours in a bedroom can inadvertently keep us more awake, while gadgets emit blue light and prevent us feeling drowsy in the run up to sleep.'